Guide: Which Massachusetts Politicians Support Impeachment

 Sen. Ed Markey

 Markey had resisted calling for impeachment, saying he feared such a move might play into Trump’s hands.
-But on Thursday, the day after Mueller’s testimony, he announced on the Senate floor that he’s changed his mind.
+But the day after Mueller’s testimony, he announced on the Senate floor that he had changed his mind.
 “In the face of evidence of serious and persistent misconduct that is harmful to the nation, Congress would be abusing its constitutional discretion and setting a dangerous precedent if it did not begin an impeachment inquiry,” Markey said in a speech.

 He had said earlier he wanted to see a more thorough investigation, including testimony from Mueller, before considering impeachment.
 He also faced significant pressure from two pro-impeachment primary challengers, labor attorney Shannon Liss-Riordan and New Bedford businessman Steve Pemberton.